rstriquer/symfony-url-shortener/README.md

 To run the unit tests at the project run the command `SYMFONY_DEPRECATIONS_HELPER=weak ./bin/phpunit --exclude-group ignore`.

+# Task delivery

+For task delivery, it is necessary to run the following ...

+## PHPStan

+It is necessary to run phpstan to ensure that the codes comply with the minimum standard. `./vendor/bin/phpstan analyse`

+## Unit testing

-For task delivery, it is possible to run paratest in order to run tests faster with parallel processing: `time vendor/bin/paratest --processes=4 --runner=WrapperRunner` (note that the "time" command will always provide you a report of the time consumed in the tests).
+Run paratest in order to run tests faster with parallel processing: `time vendor/bin/paratest --processes=4 --runner=WrapperRunner` (note that the "time" command will always provide you a report of the time consumed in the tests).

 # License